FLASHBACK: Newsweek's 1997 Holiday Gadget Shopping List!

 More topical: Gems like this year-end gadget shopping guide from the Nov.
 24, 1997 issue.
 (Cover story: “Can we stop Saddam?”)
 On the Newsweek editors’ Christmas lists:

-PalmPilot Professional, $369.
+- PalmPilot (PALM) Professional, $369.
 And don’t forget a bevy of accessories, like the Metricom Ricochet wireless modem — another $349, plus $30/month for service.

-Sony Playstation, $149.
+- Sony (SNE) Playstation, $149.
 Better than its rivals, the Nintendo N64 and Sega’s Saturn, says Newsweek.
-Wacky 1997 rumour: Sega will be working on an “affordable but ultrahighend 128-bit system possibly in partnership with–guess who–Microsoft.”
+Wacky 1997 rumour: Sega will be working on an “affordable but ultrahighend 128-bit system possibly in partnership with–guess who–Microsoft” (MSFT).

 Bonus: Apple “Think Different” ad with $5,699 PowerBook G3 notebook.

-Note: Editor’s note: We ran this post last Christmas, but given how popular Gizmodo’s reprisal of a year-2000 gadget gift guide was earlier this month, we thought we’d republish it.
-Enjoy!
-And happy holidays!